addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Launch an Instance
 -------------------
-Use the following awscli command to launch an Instance and attach it to the **'public'** Subnet.
-From here onwards, we will refer to this Instance as the 'public' Instance.
+Use the following awscli command to launch an Instance and attach it to the **public** Subnet.
+From here onwards, we will refer to this Instance as the **public** Instance.

 **Note: The only thing that makes it a 'public' Subnet is the fact that it is associated with a Route Table that has a default Route to the Internet Gateway.**